Creating and Running a Zend Framework (Laminas) Project in ServBay

 module/Application/src/Controller/IndexController.php

-: add a constructor to receive the injectedAdapter
+, add a constructor to accept the adapter, and implementmysqlAddAction

 andmysqlAction